-During 2016-2020, ROI has fluctuated in both segments (VL0010 and VL1012).
-While ROI was well above low risk long term interest rate in 2016 and 2017 for both segments VL0010 and VL1012, then since 2018 the same indicator has been negative for VL0010.
-For VL1012 ROI has turned positive in 2020.
-Thus the situation has been fluctuating in these segments in five-year span and showing also some remarkable improvements, then it is too early to conclude that these segments are economically not viable.
-The same applies also for CR/BER, where years 2016-2017 have shown decent results and lower results for segment VL0010 for period 2018-2020.
-For VL1012, despite a slight slump in 2018, the indicator is quite stable and positive.
+During 2017-2021, ROI has fluctuated in both segments (VL0010 and VL1012).
+While ROI was well above low risk long term interest rate in 2017 for both segments VL0010 and VL1012, then since 2018 the same indicator has been negative for VL0010.
+For VL1012 ROI turned negative in 2018, but turned back positive in 2019 and has stayed so since.
+Thus the situation has been fluctuating in these segments in five-year span, showing also some remarkable improvements.
+So it is too early to conclude that these segments are economically not viable.
+The same applies also for CR/BER, where year 2017 have shown decent results and lower results for segment VL0010 for period 2018-2021.
+For VL1012, despite a slight slump in 2018, the indicator is quite positive.

-Vessel use indicator has been very low throughout the reference period (2017-2021) - below 0.5 in VL1012 and below 0.2 in VL0010 - and decreased further in 2020.
+Vessel use indicator has been very low throughout the reference period (2018-2022) - below 0.3 in VL1012 and below 0.1 in VL0010 - and decreased further in 2022.
 VUI strongly corresponds to seasonality, vessel use on target species, fishing methods and so on.
 In our circumstances for the reasons of high seasonality, diversification of economic activities and the dependence of vessel use on target species, the calculation of vessel use indicator has little value in coastal fishery with passive gears.
 Due to decreasing fishing quotas in Baltic Sea, vessel use indicator has decreased even more.
+So once again, methodological generalisations do not allow a substantive assessment.

 Fleet segments TM VL1218, TM VL1824, TM VL2440.
-SHI was above 1 in 2016-2020 in all segments.
+SHI was above 1 in 2017-2021 in all segments.
 All Baltic Sea trawling vessels depend on Baltic herring and sprat stocks and thus the state of these stocks affects these fleet segments directly.
 In recent years, ROI has been above 1 and well above average low risk long term interest rate.
-CR/BER has been above 1 since 2015, thus also for the period 2016-2020.
+CR/BER has been above 1 since 2015, thus also for the period 2017-2021.
 These segments are considered to be economically viable, both in short-term and long-term.
-Also, the overall trend is positively increasing according to the STECF report 21-16.
+Also, the overall trend is stable according to the STECF report 22-15.
 For vessel use indicator, fleet segments TM VL1824, TM VL2440 have been rather stable, with low number of inactive vessels.
-Fleet segment TM VL1824 has had vessel use indicator above 0.7 for the whole period of 2017-2021.
-Fleet segment TM VL2440 has had vessel use indicator above 0.7 in 2017-2020, but VUI decreased in 2021 to 0.6.
-Fleet segment TM VL1218 had high number of inactive vessels in 2017-2020.
-In 2021 there were 4 vessels in fleet segment VL1218 throughout the year, but 3 of them were inactive.
-Although 2 out of 3 inactive vessels were deleted from the fleet in 2021, it still affects the inactive fleet indicator.
+Fleet segment TM VL1824 has had vessel use indicator above 0.7 for the whole period of 2018-2022.
+Fleet segment TM VL2440 has had vessel use indicator above 0.7 in 2018-2020, but VUI decreased in 2021 to 0.6 and increased 0,68 in 2022.
+Fleet segment TM VL1218 has had number of inactive vessels in 2017-2021 but from 2022 there are no vessels in this segment.

 Fleet segment VL40XX.
-There is no data available on SAR and SHI in STECF report 21-16.
-Considering that the share of catches of Northern prawn in the Barents sea has been around 56% of all distant fleet catches, and the state of the Northern prawn stock in the Barents Sea is good according to the ICES, then large share of the fishery can be considered to be sustainable in terms of biological indicators.
+There is no data available on SAR and SHI in STECF report 22-15.
+Considering that the share of catches of Northern prawn in the Barents sea has been around 66% of all distant fleet catches, and the state of the Northern prawn stock in the Barents Sea is good according to the ICES, then large share of the fishery can be considered to be sustainable in terms of biological indicators.
 Groundfish fishery taking place in the NAFO RA is more dependent on fish stocks, which need more attention to stay in balance.
 Fleet segment VL40XX has the highest and most homogenous vessel use of all Estonia's fleet segments.
 The results of economic indicators are presented in a separate report.